 Each of our retreats has a guiding theme.
 All can be tailored to your specific requirements.

-Our scheduled retreats have no more than eight participants and begin with a pre-retreat needs analysis conversation with your retreat leader, Sally-Anne Airey.
+Our scheduled retreats have a maximum of eight participants and begin with a pre-retreat needs analysis conversation with your retreat leader, Sally-Anne Airey.
 They include a blend of group activities, one-to-one coaching, mindfulness practice and time for personal reflection – both in our luxury chalet retreat centre and outside in the inspiring landscape of the French Alps.

 We regularly schedule: